judsonlmoore/judsonlmoore.com/_posts/travel/destinations/jordan/2018-10-28-petra-jordan-destination-guide.markdown

 ## Petra In a Nutshell

 - **Highlights -** Unbelievable mysteries to explore, open-range hiking and exploration, more sites than you could find in a week of trying, high-speed and open WiFi almost everywhere, clean and modern bathrooms.
 - **Lowlights** - Not very accessible if you have limited mobility.

-- **Bottom line** - No trip to Israel or Jordan is complete without a day in Petra.
+- **Bottom Line** - No trip to Israel or Jordan is complete without a day in Petra.
 Hands down, this is a top-5 site in the world.

 ## How to get to Petra